shiftgeist/horiceon/README.md

 ## About

-Status: ⚠️ Work in progress.
+This is more a concept to build ontop of the suckless philosophy than a finished product.

 **Inspiration**

-This project is inspired by the vscode [Horizon Theme](https://marketplace.visualstudio.com/items?itemName=jolaleye.horizon-theme-vscode) by [@jolaleye](https://github.com/jolaleye).
+This project is inspired by the vscode [Horizon Theme](https://marketp\lace.visualstudio.com/items?itemName=jolaleye.horizon-theme-vscode) by [@jolaleye](https://github.com/jolaleye).

 **Statistics**